 The Nite Walkers cut two 45s at Russell Recording, a studio located (according to the liner notes to Teenage Shutdown vol. 6) above an air conditioning store in Downey, CA. Mop Top Mike tells me the studio basically disappeared when the owner skipped out without paying back rent.

 All four songs they released are originals.
 Their first 45 has a cool guitar instrumental on the A-side, “Florence Ave”.
 The group yells an intro “Let’s meet at Al’s on Florence Avenue!”.
 It was backed with a dirge-like ballad “My Girl” (not the Miracles song by a long shot).
-I don’t own a copy of this one, unfortunately.

 The second 45 has “High Class”, the singer alternates between a menacing spoken mumble and an intense shouting, sometimes within the same line of verse.
 The band creates a gloomy background through a droning riff and rolling drums for most of the song’s three minutes.
 The backing vocals are straight out of “Gloria” but the verse seems to have some awareness of “You’re Gonna Miss Me”, with the line “you’re gonna wake up one morning, you’re gonna start to cry, you’re gonna wonder why”.